evergreen-ci/evergreen/graphql/README.md

 If you see some behavior in your tests that can't be explained by what you've added, it's a good idea to check the setup functions defined in this file.

-Note: Do not add anything to the `testdata/` directory.
-These tests will eventually be deprecated.
-They run via the test runner defined in `integration_test_util.go`.

 Note: Tests for directives are located in `directive_test.go`.

 ### Running GraphQL tests